-Dermatologists often prescribe body lotion to prevent skin diseases and to patients already suffering from skin disease.
+Dermatologists often prescribe body lotion to prevent skin diseases and for patients already suffering from skin disease.

 - It reduces inflammation

-Lotion helps reduce inflammation of the skin and often include skin-friendly ingredients such as vitamins.
+Lotion helps reduce inflammation of the skin and often includes skin-friendly ingredients, such as vitamins.

-Body creams are thicker than body lotions because they contain a larger percentage of oil.
-Creams are usually stored in jars because they’re too thick for use in bottles or pumps.
-They’re well-suited for dry skin because they provide extra protection due to their thickness.
-But lotion, because it has a lighter weight, is easier to spread over a large area than cream.
+Body creams are thicker than body lotions, because they contain a larger percentage of oil.
+Creams are usually stored in jars, because they’re too thick for use in bottles or pumps.
+They’re well suited for dry skin, because they provide extra protection, due to their thickness.
+Lotion, because it has a lighter weight, is easier to spread over a large area than cream.